Thursday, May 25, 2017

 25. "The Contender"(2000)

 In these politically-charged times, dumbfounded Democrats can take comfort in Jeff Bridges' American President.
-The first female VP(Joan Allen) is under intense scrutiny from Gary Oldman's Republican villain in this engaging, well-acted melodrama.
+The first female VP(Joan Allen) is under intense scrutiny from Gary Oldman's Republican villain in writer-director Rod Lurie's engaging, well-acted drama.

 26. "Frailty"(2001)